benstannard/study/odoo-dev.md

 + A top-level menu item, under which all the app's menu items will be placed.
 These are view components added using XML data files
 + Security Groups for the app so it can be enabled for users that need it, and where access security will be set An icon, to be presented in the app list

+#### Adding a top menu item

+`<menuitem>` element is an instruction to write a record on teh `ir.ui.menu` model, where Odoo menu items are stored.
+The `id` attribute is also known as an **XML ID** and is used to uniquely identify each data element, providing a way for other elements to reference it. **submenu** added later will need to reference their parent menu item.
+Module does not know about this new XML files yet, needs to be added to `__manifest__.py`.
+To load these configurations into our Odoo database, we need to upgrade the module.

 ```
 # views/library_menu.xml
 <odoo>
     <menuitem id="menu_library" name="Library" />
 </odoo>
 ```

-`<menuitem>` element is an instruction to write a record on teh `ir.ui.menu` model, where Odoo menu items are stored.
-The `id` attribute is also known as an **XML ID** and is used to uniquely identify each data element, providing a way for other elements to reference it. **submenu** added later will need to reference their parent menu item.
-Module does not know about this new XML files yet, needs to be added to `__manifest__.py`.
-To load these configurations into our Odoo database, we need to upgrade the module.

 #### Adding security groups, kept in /security subdirectory